ARTS@King Street Station

 Creating Municipal Cultural Space

-In 2019, Chief Seattle’s great-great-great-great-grandson and I held the ceremonial ribbon that the Mayor of Seattle cut to open ARTS@King Street Station, an 8,000-square-foot cultural space.
 It was a project I conceived and executed for the City of Seattle.
-I coordinated the architectural, historic, permitting, and programmatic design of the space.
+I coordinated the architectural, historic, permitting, programmatic design of the space, and collaborated with the City team to develop the programming model.

 The project is the winner of more than a dozen architectural design awards, including an American Institute of Architects Civic Design Award (2020).